Natisfaction/NaitOS/README.md

  - **Printing to screen** implemented
  - **Error management** fully implemented

+## How to...

+...cross compile the OS???
+ - To cross-compile the OS, you need to build an i686 cross compiler.
+You can watch this tutorial to learn how to do it: https://www.youtube.com/watch?v=TgIdFVOV_0U , or you can just download one pre-made from here: https://github.com/lordmilko/i686-elf-tools/releases .
+If you done all the steps correctly, you only need to edit a bit the "cmp.sh" file, and it should work.

+...launch the OS???
+ - To launch the OS, you need a specific emulator: *qemu-system-i386*.
+You can download it from https://www.qemu.org/download/

 ## What next???

-A lot of features are coming up, the main ones are the following:
+A lot of features are coming up in version 2.0 (not soon), the main ones are the following:
  - **Memory management**
  - **File System** (FAT12)